 Workforce Preparation includes activities, programs, or services designed to help individuals acquire a combination of basic academic skills and employability skills such as critical thinking skills, digital literacy skills, and self-management skills.
 These activities include competencies in utilizing resources, using information, working with others, understanding systems, and obtaining skills necessary for successful transition into and completion of postsecondary education or training, or employment.
-Workforce preparation skills will be integrated in the adult basic education and literacy curriculum, therefore, occurring concurrently with adult basic and literacy skills instruction will be provided in the context of industry-specific needs that involve employers and is integrated with occupational skills training.
+Workforce preparation skills will be integrated in the adult basic education and literacy curriculum, therefore, occurring concurrently with adult basic and literacy skills instruction

+Integrated education and training activities include concurrent instruction in basic academic skills and/or English language acquisition skills, workforce preparation activities, and workforce training contextualized for specific occupations or occupational clusters.
+Education will be provided in the context of industry-specific needs that involve employers and is integrated with occupational skills training.
 Programs will provide work-relevant instruction through career pathways and integrated education and training activities.
 Instruction will be offered at Educational Functioning Levels appropriate to learners.
 The purpose of instruction will be education and career advancement.
 Providers will assist students in their roles as parents and family members by providing foundational skills that enable them to support their children's learning needs and improve economic self-sufficiency for their families.